dataresearchcenter/investigraph-etl/docs/tutorial.md

     - uri: <url>
 ```

-We need to find out the remote url we want to fetch.
-So, open the [landing page](https://www.humanitarianoutcomes.org/gdho/search) from the GDHO dataset.

-When clicking on "VIEW ALL DATA", it will open [this page](https://www.humanitarianoutcomes.org/gdho/search).
-And, great!
-There is a direct link to "DOWNLOAD CSV" which actually returns data in csv format: [https://www.humanitarianoutcomes.org/gdho/search/results?format=csv](https://www.humanitarianoutcomes.org/gdho/search/results?format=csv)

-We can just add this url to our source configuration:
+The GDHO website has a "DOWNLOAD CSV" link that provides the data: [https://www.humanitarianoutcomes.org/gdho/search/results?format=csv](https://www.humanitarianoutcomes.org/gdho/search/results?format=csv)

+Add this URL to the config:

 ```yaml
 # metadata ...